aroma23/users-es6-package/src/helper/README.md

-#### Libraries under helper folder are mainly indented for developing this package
+#### Libraries under helper folder are mainly indented for developing this package and must be exported